PERSONAL DATA PROTECTION

 5. Transfers of personal data to third countries or international organisations

-The Personal Data Controller does not forward your personal data to other countries, in particular outside the European Economic Area (which includes the European Union, Norway, Liechtenstein and Iceland), or to international organizations with the exception of cookies, which are used by providers of certain website functionalities and may be made available outside the EEA in accordance with their privacy policies:
+The Administrator (controller) does not transfer your personal data to other countries, in particular outside the European Economic Area (hereinafter the EEA - including the European Union, Norway, Liechtenstein and Iceland) or to international organizations with the exception of cookies, which are used by providers of certain website functionalities and may be made available outside the EEA in accordance with their privacy policies:

 6. Personal data storage duration